 I’ve never been so happy sleeping so little.
 For five days this November, I taxed my mind and my laptop crunching through education policy data on the way to submitting an entry in the 2017 Data Open Championships, organized by Correlation One and Citadel. » Read More

-Monday is a dizzying mash of adrenaline-tinted memories.
+Monday is a dizzying mashup of adrenaline-tinted memories.
 Walking the floors of the New York Stock Exchange, watching old-time traders tell about the bullpen days.
 Sitting in the palatial elegance of the NYSE Board Room, listening to Ken Griffin share stories of teamwork, » Read More

 I just got back from the First IEEE Conference on Control Technology and Applications, which replaces the previous Multi-conference on Systems and Control.